 A colourful life

 Kaffe Fassett has dedicated the last 50 years of his life to the world of Knitting, Needlepoint and Patchwork, promoting these crafts through his own work and encouraging others to find their own creativity.
-He has produced over 30 publications from ‘how to books’ to colour in design, and also tours internationally giving workshops, lectures and museum exhibitions.
+He has produced over close to 50 publications from ‘how to books’ to colour in design, and also tours internationally giving workshops, lectures and museum exhibitions.

 Kaffe ventured into the world of colourful yarn on a visit to a Scottish wool mill with fashion designer Bill Gibb.
 Inspired by the colours in the landscape, Kaffe was thrilled to find the same colours in yarns.
 He bought 20 colours of Shetland wool and some knitting needles, and on the train back to London a fellow passenger taught him how to knit.
 His first design appeared as a full page spread in Vogue Knitting magazine.